Disrupt You! by Jay Samit teaches readers how to lead disruptions and how to think like successful entrepreneurs.

 Last but not least, Samit urges us to get going.

-Time waits for no one and the number one regret of dying patients is they wished they lived according to their true self instead of following the expectations of others.
+Time waits for no one and the number one regret of dying patients is they wish they lived according to their true self instead of following the expectations of others.

 Failing to plan is planning to fail